bio-tools/biotoolsSchemaDocs/controlled_vocabularies.rst

    "API documentation", "Human-readable API documentation."
    "Citation instructions", "Information on how to correctly cite use of the software."
+   "Command-line options", "Information about the command-line interface to a tool."
    "Contributions policy", "Information about policy for making contributions to the software project."
+   "FAQ", "Frequently Asked Questions (and answers) about the software."
    "General", "General documentation."
    "Governance", "Information about the software governance model."
    "Installation instructions", "Instructions how to install the software."
    "Manual ", "Information on how to use the software."
+   "Release notes", "Notes about a software release or changes to the software; a change log."
    "Terms of use", "Rules that one must agree to abide by in order to use a service."
    "Training material", "Online training material such as text on a Web page, a presentation, video, tutorial etc."
    "Tutorial", "A tutorial about using the software."
    "Other", "Some other type of documentation not listed in biotoolsSchema."

 Publication type
 ----------------
 *Type of publication, e.g. "Primary"*